-You should take Carafate (sucralfate) mouth and on an empty stomach (at least 1 hour before a meal).
+You should take Carafate (sucralfate) by mouth on an empty stomach (at least 1 hour before a meal).
 Usually, Carafate (sucralfate) is taken 2 to 4 times daily.
 The dosage is based on your medical condition and response to treatment.

-Use Carafate (sucralfate) regularly in order to get the most benefit from the medicine.
+Use Carafate (sucralfate) regularly to get the most benefit from the medicine.
 To help you remember, use it at the same times each day.
 Keep taking this medication even if you do not feel ulcer pain.
-Do not stop taking this medication without consulting your primary care provider.
-It may take 4 to 8 weeks for your ulcer to heal completely.
+The medication may still provide benefits as your body heals.

 Prescription required.
 Can not be split.
 Product of Australia.
 Shipped from Australia.